TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 Data and private network APIs constitute gravity, moving away from it tends to be hard.
 Compute consuming public APIs is easy, it can run anywhere.

-Scope of POC is deploying frontend and optionally BFF for non-prod environment to LeafCloud.
+Scope of POC is deploying website (F1) and optionally BFF for non-prod environment to LeafCloud.
 Getting the workloads to run somewhere else is not expected to be the hard part.
 The goal is to explore what it would take to go beyond a POC and identify blocking topics or topics that need further investigation.

 {{< figure src="/img/hackathon_leafcloud_plan.gif" title="Plan: Run part of stack in LeafCloud" >}}